konstantd/Antennas_Simulations/README.md

 We can conclude that, as the frequency increases, the antenna radiates in the desired **axial mode**.
 (At low frequencies we have a **normal mode** behaviour).
 The main lobe is desirably at 0 degrees and max gain is  18dBi @fo.
 Furthermore, **HPBW** decreases, when the frequency ranges around the cenrtal fo.
 Also, the **back lobe** is insignificant.
-One disadvantage is that there are a lot of **side lobes**, which are minor only mainly for our central frequency.
-Side lobes increase while the frequency increases respectively.
+One disadvantage is that there are a lot of **side lobes**, which are not minor in higher frequencies.
+The number of Side lobes, as well as their gain increase while the frequency increases respectively.